0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This is temporal negativity, a 'No' to things that hijack our time, a 'No' to instrumentarian power.
 The task of 'No' is to consciously (and collectively) self-determine the goal of human activity and act towards the realization of that goal.
 The individual's concrete activity in leisure (the means) is directly connected to its own action (the ends), which is to say, it is done for its own sake.
+This is the fulfillment of a unity between theory and praxis.
 A path forward may be to extend the collective understanding of leisure as a way to establish
 <span className="note"><small>Bunyard 2018, p.
 211.</small><q>a condition of unity between conscious human agents (subject) and their own objective historical existence (object)</q>,</span>
 which is to say--we can become who we want, as we want, in our own time.